arrrdent/PlanarCircularWBC/readme.md

 ### Resume:

-- We can see that TSID can track trajectory good and have better overall squared sum of applied torques in such type of task.
+- We can see that TSID can track trajectory good and have better POSITION CONTROL squared sum of applied torques in such type of task.
+Crocoddyl have better cost for torque control scheme.

 - Interesting that in pybullet position control requires less torques that torque control =)